Did You Take Your Blood Pressure Medicine Today?

 Taking your medicine at the same time every day will help keep your blood pressure at the right level and will help your heart and blood vessels stay healthy.
 And knowing when and how to take your medicine will help make sure that it’s working the way it should be.
 Here are some tips for taking your blood pressure medicine:

 Ask your doctor or pharmacist what time of day to take your medicine and whether you should take it with food.

-Keep your medicine with something you use every day — such as your toothbrush, coffee mug or computer — to remind you to take it.
+Keep your medicine with something you use every day to remind you to take it.
+This might be with your toothbrush, coffee mug, or computer.

 Put a reminder note in a place you sit or on a door you open every day